About Carlos Batara

 Requests for our assistance continued to grow.
 After winning some tough cases in San Diego and Escondido, I decided to expand our services into Riverside County, and shortly later, into other parts of the Inland Empire.
 Today, we have five Southern California locations and one in Arizona.

-Our offices have handled legal matters for clients from over 100 different countries.
 My goal is to assist at least one family from every nation in the world before I call it quits.

 Throughout my legal career, I have placed a special focus on helping clients facing deportation and removal – immigration trials, deportation appeals, and complex cases.
 We’ve won several cases after other lawyers told clients they had no chance to prevail.
 Giving up prematurely was not how I was raised.